zrmartin71/HTB_Write_Ups/HTB_Ransom.md

 print(decrypted_data.decode())

 ```
+It didn't work.
+The goal was to have Gemini write the script for me.
+However, I'm going to need to put some effort into this.
 Back to the drawing board.

 ```
 import base64